Reference

 - Holdback Percentage

 - The percentage of daily credit card sales or revenue retained by the MCA company as repayment.
-Typically ranges from 10% to 25%.
+Typically 10-25%.
+Higher holdbacks pay off the MCA faster but strain daily cash flow.
 Learn more →

 M